Cybersecurity Threats Against the Healthcare Industry

-Unfortunately, no industry has been more affected by cyberattacks more than healthcare, reports of millions of dollars being stolen or used to pay ransoms each year is escalating.
+Unfortunately, no industry has been more affected by Cybersecurity Threats more than healthcare, reports of millions of dollars being stolen or used to pay ransoms each year is escalating.
 It is unthinkable to see patients unable to be treaded in a medical center or not to receive their medicine due to a ransomware.

 The first step toward cybersecurity is awareness!

 Want To Say Goodbye To Passwords and OTP Codes?
 Discover Push Authentication!
 It is easy for your password to be compromised through phishing attacks, even if it meets the cybersecurity strong password standards and is difficult to predict So we must get to know the technique of Push based Authentication.
 Some may recommend that you use Multi-Factor Authentication (MFA) to increase your security.
 Multi-Factor Authentication (MFA): MFA is the process of logging into your account through multiple steps.
 It requires you to enter more information, not just your password.
 But there is another obstacle that arises when using such ...14th Feb 2024

 The Difference Between Phishing Attacks Phishing attacks are harmful attacks used by criminals to steal personal and financial information from individuals and businesses.
 Attacks on individuals and businesses are becoming more common as we use the internet and technology more often in our daily lives.
 Phishing attacks involve the use of dishonesty and fraudulent methods to fool consumers into believing they are interacting with the trustworthiness of an unsuspecting destination, such as banks, email companies, or social media platforms.
 But what is the difference between phishing attacks?
 How can individuals and organizations protect themselves from such attacks?
 That is what ...17th Jul 2023